-PARC’s work spans three core functions:
+PARC’s work spans four focus areas:

-- Care systems and economies to harness Africa’s demographic transition
+– care systems and economies to harness Africa’s demographic transition

-- Innovations in future management of water, sanitation and hygiene
+– innovations in future management of water, sanitation and hygiene

 Future capstone programmes are envisaged on the issues of education and sustainable agriculture.